 CDF Bursary was created after the establishment of county governments.
 The counties set aside a certain amount of money in their budgets to help the needy yet bright students to access education through the bursary programmes.
 Successful applicants have to meet certain requirements and then money is disbursed to their school accounts by the county government.
-This therefore enable the needy students to access education despite their poor conditions.

 But the importance of the bursaries has been questioned due to claims of corruption especially since deserving cases are often left out, or the amount issued is too little to adequately cover the fee required.